multiversx/mx-docs/docs/sdk-and-tools/erdjs/writing-and-running-erdjs-snippets.md

 const interactor = new LotteryInteractor(contract, networkProvider, networkConfig);
 ```

 In our examples, the `TransactionWatcher` and the `ResultsParser` are usually instantiated by the interactor class (e.g. in the constructor) instead of being provided as a dependency.
 This should not be considered a guideline though.
-Strive to apply the most appropriate software design to your dApp.
 Here is how you would create the transaction watcher and the results parser:

 ```
 const transactionWatcher = new TransactionWatcher(networkProvider);